Tranquility (ISS module): Naming contest

 NASA held an online poll to name Node 3.
 Users were allowed to choose from among four provided names (Earthrise, Legacy, Serenity, and Venture), or to suggest their own.
-In early voting, fans of the science fiction TV series Firefly boosted "Serenity", also the name of the show and film's eponymous spacecraft, to the top with 86%.
+In early voting, fans of the science fiction TV series Firefly boosted "Serenity", the name of the show's spacecraft and spinoff film, to the top with 86%.
 On March 3, 2009, episode of The Colbert Report, host Stephen Colbert instructed his viewers to suggest "Colbert" as the name for Node 3 in the online poll.

 Following Colbert's call to have the node named after him, several other groups attempted to influence the vote.
 For example, a number of different environmental groups promoted the name "Amazonia", after the Amazon rainforest.
 They argued that the name was more appropriate given that Node 3 will include the station's environmental control systems.
 Humorist Dave Barry urged readers of his blog to name the node "Buddy", which finished as the sixth most popular user-suggested name.
 Gaia Online asked its users to "Send Gaia to Space" by naming the node "Gaia", referring to the Greek goddess of the planet Earth, and "Gaia" finished third among the user-suggested names.
 Other popular user suggestions included "myYearbook", "SocialVibe", "Ubuntu", and the name of Scientology's galactic overlord: "Xenu".

 "Serenity" was the top choice among the NASA-provided names, with 70% of the vote, but finished second overall, losing to "Colbert" by more than 40,000 votes.
 The naming contest rules, however, state that although the poll results will be taken into account, NASA has ultimate discretion in choosing an appropriate name for the node.
 On April 6, 2009, Stephen Colbert, in jest, threatened a lawsuit if the node was not named after him.
 In addition, United States Congressman Chaka Fattah stated that he believes that paying attention to democracy and voting results should not be limited to earthbound organizations so he planned to use congressional power to force NASA to honor the winning Colbert write-in votes.